Rosh Hashanah: Origin

+The holiday first appears in the Book of Leviticus, in a chapter devoted to outlining all the holidays of the year:

+In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing of trumpets, a holy convocation.
+You shall do no customary work on it; and you shall offer an offering made by fire to the Lord.

+Similar verses appear again in the Book of Numbers.
+These verses do not describe the holiday as a New Year celebration, but simply as a feast of trumpets that precedes the day of atonement, Yom Kippur, which is described immediately after.

+The holiday's role as one of the Jewish New Years first appears in rabbinic literature, and is thoroughly discussed in the Mishna and Talmud in Rosh Hashanna tractate.
+Rosh Hashanah is the new year for calculating ordinary calendar years, Sabbatical years, Jubilee years, and dates inscribed on legal deeds and contracts.
+It also commemorates the creation of humankind, which allowed God to form a relationship with his creation and take his position as king over them.

 The origin of the New Year is connected to the beginning of the economic year in the agricultural societies of the ancient Near East.
 The New Year was the beginning of the cycle of sowing, growth, and harvest; the harvest was marked by its own set of major agricultural festivals.
 Semitic speakers generally set the beginning of the new year in autumn, while other ancient civilizations chose spring for that purpose, such as the Persians or Greeks or Hindus; the primary reason was agricultural in both cases, the time of sowing the seed and bringing in the harvest.

 Some scholars posit a connection between the Babylonian festival Akitu and Rosh Hashanah, as there are some striking similarities.
 The Akitu festival of Ur was celebrated at the beginning of Nisanu (first month), which lasted at least five days, and again in Tashritu, the seventh month, which lasted eleven days.
 Akitu was also strongly tied to the creation myth of Enuma Elish and the victory of Marduk over the sea monster Tiamat, and the creation of the universe from her corpse.
 Similarly, it is said that the world was created on Rosh Hashanah.

-Another view is that the birth of mankind, and by extension the anniversary of the worlds creation, along with its significance as a day of coronoation of God, was a tradition passed down from Adam and Eve who were created on that day.
+Another view is that the birth of mankind, and by extension the anniversary of the world's creation, along with its significance as a day of coronation of God, was a tradition passed down from Adam and Eve who were created on that day.
 They passed it down through the generations until it was finally recorded in the Talmud.